leynos/crate-tools/docs/usage-guide.md

 ```

 The helper normalises the workspace path, invokes
-`cargo metadata -- format-version 1` using `plumbum`, and returns the parsed
+`cargo metadata --format-version 1` using `plumbum`, and returns the parsed
 JSON mapping.
 Any execution errors or invalid output raise `CargoMetadataError`
 with a descriptive message so callers can present actionable feedback to users.